Digi4Docs/digi4docs/README.md

 * Add as ROOT.war to webapps folder of Tomcat

 ## Credits
 Digi4Docs uses some freely available resources and libraries.
-Thanks for this go to:
+Thanks for this goes to:

 ### Images
 * Home page image: @kreatikar - https://pixabay.com/de/illustrations/online-bildung-lernprogramm-3412473/